 Pavement cafes policy and guidelines

-1.1 On pedestrianised areas/footways and weather permitting, the addition of good quality pavement cafés contributes to a relaxed and sociable style of eating and drinking indicative of any continental city or town.
+1.1 Pavement cafes are pedestrianised areas/footways where, weather permitting, the addition of good quality furniture contributes to a relaxed and sociable style of eating and drinking indicative of any continental city or town.

 1.2 Permission is required for a pavement café on public highway.
-This is to ensure that it is properly set up and operated so that it benefits the business, enhances the town centre and district centres and does not cause a problem for other users of the highway.
+This is to ensure that it is properly set up and operated so that it benefits the business, enhances the area, and does not cause a problem for other users of the highway.

-1.6 There is a minimum 28 day consultation period before a permission can be granted, subject to no objections being received.
+1.5 There is a minimum 14 day consultation period and 14 day determination period (excluding public holidays) before a permission can be granted, subject to no objections being received.
 Please allow this period before making further enquiries.

 Information and Guidance: